ttntm/ttntm/src/blog/21-migrating-to-11ty.md

 date: 2021-03-29
 description: A short summary of this site's migration from Hugo to Eleventy.
 tags:
-    - Eleventy
-    - Hugo
+  - eleventy
-    - SSG
+  - hugo
-    - news
+  - guide
 image: /img/blog/11ty.jpg
 ---